ULHPC/tutorials/advanced/CUDA/README.md

 Refactor the `helloGPU` kernel again, this time to execute in parallel inside 5 thread blocks, each containing 5 threads.
 You should see the output message printed 25 times now after compiling and running.

-### Compiling and Running Accelerated CUDA Code, part 2
+### Compiling and running CUDA code, continued

 The following compilation command works:
 ```bash
 $ nvcc -o out some-CUDA.cu
 ```
-However, there is problem with this code.
+However, there is a potential problem with this code.
 Cuda uses a two stage compilation process, to PTX, and to binary.

 To produce the PTX for the cuda kernel, use: